-It almost goes without saying that most of us would prefer, in our later years, to settle into comfortable, friendly, home-like surroundings where our changing needs would be met as our care requirements increase—without making us dependent on family members for our care.
-Living in the same place as we age, one in which we can receive the various types of health and homemaking services we may need in a familiar setting, is called “aging in place.”
+It goes without saying that most of us would prefer, in our later years, to settle into comfortable, friendly, home-like surroundings.
+Ideally, we would find a place where our changing needs would be met as our care requirements increase, without making us dependent on family members for our care.
+This concept of living in one place over many years and receiving elder care services in this setting is called “aging in place.”

-Among the wide range of housing and care options available to financially secure seniors is an option called the continuing care retirement community, or CCRC.
-Based on the premise of aging in place, this unique residential arrangement is gaining in popularity across the nation.
+Among the wide range of housing and care options available to financially secure seniors is an option called a continuing care retirement community (CCRC).
+Based on the premise of aging in place, this unique residential arrangement is gaining popularity across the nation.

 What is a Continuing Care Retirement Community?

-One of the key attractions of CCRCs is the range of healthcare and supportive or assistive services that these establishments are able to provide within the limits of the basic contract.
-These may include nursing, social work, dietician services, physician care, pharmacy and various therapies for residents who may experience either a short bout of illness or an ongoing health problem.
-CCRC staff can provide emergency response systems, wellness programs, assistance with insurance claims and forms and routine health assessments.
-Contract fees may cover housekeeping and laundry services and a certain number of meals served in congregate dining facilities.
-Some transportation services also may be included in basic fees.
+One of the key attractions of CCRCs is the wide range of healthcare and supportive services that these establishments can provide.
+These may include skilled nursing care, social work, nutrition counseling, assistance with activities of daily living (ADLs), physician care, an onsite pharmacy, and rehabilitative services like physical and occupational therapy for residents who experience either a temporary health setback or an ongoing medical condition.
+Contract fees may cover housekeeping, laundry services and a certain number of meals served in onsite dining facilities.
+Some transportation services may be included in basic fees also.

 While the guarantee of basic healthcare and the amenities of senior living are certainly important, most CCRCs aim to go beyond the basics to offer a higher degree of comfort and a wider selection of daily activities.
-CCRC campuses are typically located in peaceful, picturesque and hospitable surroundings.
 They are intended to be upscale communities set apart in choice locations that afford a great deal of privacy and convenience.
-Within these communities, residents are likely to find a full range of social and physical activities from dining and dancing to swimming and golf.
+Within these communities, residents are likely to find a full range of social and physical activities and amenities, including dining, dancing, lifelong learning opportunities, swimming pools, exercise classes, art studios and golf.
 For an additional fee, members may have access to more specialized healthcare services, nonscheduled transportation and increased meal service.

-As previously mentioned, CCRCs generally are privately owned and are operated by a business organization or corporation.
-The actual business structure may be very complex, but the contractual arrangement between a CCRC and its residents is always based on the types of care, services and housing that the resident desires and the CCRC provides.
-Government regulation of CCRCs is largely based on state law and may vary from state to state which is important to remember if you're considering taking up residence in a CCRC.
-The state’s Office for Aging or State Housing Authority where you live or plan to relocate can be a valuable source of information.
+Typically, CCRCs are privately owned and operated by a business organization or corporation.
+The actual business structure may be very complex, but the contractual arrangement between a CCRC and its residents is always based on the types of care, services and housing that each resident requires.
+Government regulation of CCRCs is largely based on state finance laws, which can vary considerably.
+Of course, the CCRC must meet all appropriate state licensing requirements and regulations in order to provide health care services.
+Your state’s elder affairs department, office for the aging or housing authority can be a valuable source of information about CCRCs.

-Since most of the services provided by CCRCs are not reimbursed by Medicare or Medicaid, there are no federal requirements for accreditation.
+Since residents pay for CCRCs privately, there are no federal requirements for Medicare or Medicaid certification.
 However, in an effort to prove the excellence of their care and service, many CCRCs independently seek accreditation.
-The accrediting organization for all CCRCs in the U.S. is the American Association of Homes and Services for the Aging, located in Washington, DC (AAHSA).
-The AAHSA promotes a set of standards concerning the corporate and financial stability of a CCRC’s parent company—an extremely important consideration given the long-term nature of CCRC residential living—and the quality of life of CCRC residents.
-Information on accreditation of for-profit and not-for-profit CCRCs also is available from AASHA.
-AAHSA can also provide you with directories of CCRCs, including consumer checklists and financial worksheets.
-However, there may be a fee for these directories.
+The Commission on Accreditation of Rehabilitation Facilities (CARF) is one such independent accrediting body that promotes a set of standards concerning the corporate and financial stability of a CCRC’s parent company—an extremely important consideration given the long-term nature of CCRC residential living—and the quality of life of CCRC residents.

-A major selling point of CCRC living is that prospective residents can settle into a ''user-friendly'' environment and maintain their normal independent routines for as long as they are able to do so.
-However, they are assured that if they become more dependent as time passes, they won’t have to leave familiar surroundings to obtain the kind of care they require.
-So if you’re doing long-range planning for yourself or a loved one, you may well appreciate the advantages of a CCRC's independent living setting should declining health or maintaining independence becomes a problem.
-CCRCs offer many of the amenities and freedom of a private home (with some limitations due to shared common facilities and areas) with none of the concerns of property maintenance, personal safety, loneliness and isolation that may accompany the life of an elderly person in a typical neighborhood setting.
+A major selling point of CCRC living is that prospective residents can settle into an accommodating environment and maintain their normal independent routines for as long as they are able to do so.
+Unlike in other senior living options, if a senior becomes more dependent as time passes, they won’t have to leave familiar surroundings to obtain the kind of care they require.
+If you’re doing long-range planning for yourself or a loved one, you may greatly appreciate the unique advantages a CCRC has to offer.
+Residents are able to enjoy many of the amenities and freedoms of living in a private home (with some limitations due to shared facilities and common areas) with none of the concerns of property maintenance, personal safety, loneliness and isolation that may occur when an elder lives in a typical neighborhood setting.

 Choosing the Right Continuing Care Retirement Community

-While CCRCs are becoming increasingly common across America, they are more numerous and best established in the Southeast, where the CCRC ''movement'' originated.
-Complete national guides to the geographic locations of American and Canadian CCRCs are available from an organization called Senior Selections, which can be found on the internet.
-Geographic location may be one of the most important factors for you or your loved one, especially if maintaining close family contact is a priority.
-There may be a lengthy waiting list at some CCRCs, which also may be a deciding factor in choosing one CCRC over another.
+While CCRCs are becoming increasingly common across America, they are more numerous and best established in the Southeast, where the CCRC “movement” originated.
+Geographic location may be one of the most important factors for a senior, especially if maintaining close family contact is a priority.
+There may be a lengthy waiting list at some CCRCs, which also may be a deciding factor in choosing one over another.

 In addition to location, you should be assured that your loved one will receive a full complement of amenities.
-Make sure that if a CCRC is what you want—an establishment that provides a full range of care options in one location—that it is what you're actually getting.
-Some senior residential arrangements may not include nursing home facilities so if a resident becomes unable to remain in the current housing, he/she will be forced to leave the senior community for a nursing home in an unfamiliar place.
-This is particularly important because significant financial obligations on the part of the resident are involved and you may not be getting what you think you've paid to receive.
+Make sure that if a CCRC is what a senior wants—an establishment that provides a full range of care options in one location—that is what they’re actually getting.
+Some senior residential arrangements may not include nursing home facilities, so if a resident becomes unable to remain in their current housing, they will be forced to leave the community for a nursing home in an unfamiliar place.
+This is particularly important because significant financial obligations on the part of the resident are involved and they may not be getting what they think they’ve paid to receive.

-Of course you wouldn't consider making such an important decision without actually visiting the CCRC, meeting some of the staff and seeing the physical location and layout for yourself.
-The public relations staff will set up a guided tour for you.
-Many, if not all CCRCs, maintain guest housing so that you and your loved one can spend a weekend at the CCRC to see firsthand what the experience is like.
-This is an ideal way to judge the dining facilities, physical plant maintenance, socialization and general atmosphere of the CCRC.
-It is also a wonderful chance to meet some prospective neighbors.
+It’s crucial to visit CCRCs as well to see the location and layout in person, meet with staff members and talk to current residents.
+In addition to traditional guided tours, many CCRCs maintain guest housing so that prospective residents can spend a weekend to see firsthand what the experience is like.
+This is an ideal way to judge the dining facilities, facility management, amenities, social opportunities and general atmosphere of the CCRC.
 Be sure to talk with the residents to see what their opinions are of the facilities and care provided.
-You may be able to tell a lot about the overall quality of life in a CCRC by the positive or negative comments you hear from the residents themselves.
+You can learn a lot about the overall quality of life in a CCRC by the positive or negative comments you hear from the people who already live there.

-To date, consumer advocacy groups haven't researched customer satisfaction among CCRC residents, so you'll have to do your own market research and make your own assessments.
-Begin with a little self-assessment after spending time at the CCRC and learning something about the activities and the staff.
-Could you/your loved one be comfortable there?
-Of course, a resident should be physically comfortable, but also socially and culturally at ease.
-CCRCs promote a distinct lifestyle based on being discreetly set apart, monitored and protected.
-This appeals to many seniors, but it may not be to everyone’s taste especially if a person enjoys being around younger people and children.
+After spending time at a CCRC and learning about the activities and the staff, the main question to ask is, could you/your loved one be comfortable living there?
+Of course, a resident should be physically comfortable, but they should also feel socially and culturally at ease.
+CCRCs promote a distinct senior lifestyle based on being discreetly set apart, monitored and protected.
+This appeals to many seniors, but it may not be to everyone’s taste, especially if a person enjoys being around younger people and children.

 Beyond being pleased by the surroundings and feeling at home with the staff and residents, there are some harder questions to ask.
 Do residents have a say in determining what services are provided by the CCRC?
-Does the CCRC help its residents arrange for services that it may not be able to provide?
-Is the organization licensed, certified according to state regulations and/or accredited?
-Will facilities and staffing be adequate when all residential units are filled?
+Does the CCRC staff help its residents arrange for services that they may not be able to provide?
 How are resident complaints handled?
-Take note of parking and storage availability, if these are important to you.

 Paying for Continuing Care Retirement Living

-The CCRC model, as it is today, is clearly a living option only for affluent seniors and should be considered only if the prospective resident is absolutely certain that this is an affordable expense.
-Even elderly persons can be evicted for non-payment of rent or cooperative maintenance fees!
-Still, many experts in senior housing and healthcare feel that the exclusivity of the CCRC will disappear within the foreseeable future when senior consumers with more moderate incomes begin to demand similar options.
+The CCRC model, as it is today, is clearly a long-term care option only for wealthy seniors and should be considered only if the prospective resident is absolutely certain that this is an affordable expense.
+Seniors can be evicted for nonpayment of rent or cooperative maintenance fees.
+Still, many experts in senior housing and healthcare feel that the exclusivity of the CCRC will diminish over the coming decades as senior consumers with more moderate incomes begin to demand similar options.
 Meanwhile, for many seniors who have saved well for their retirements, CCRCs offer an appealing solution to concerns about aging in place, preserving independence and living life to its fullest.